If you have any questions, concerns, or feedback to share, please contact our Patron Services team at 503.241.1802, or email email@example.com.

 In the Newmark Theatre, late seating and re-entry seats are designated on the first and second balcony levels, in easy-access locations towards the entrances.
 Admissions staff has worked with our production team to understand when the most natural pauses and breaks occur, and you will be prompted when and if to enter the theatre based on their advice.
 Please wait until you are directed to enter.
 This may mean that if you exit the theatre during a performance, you will experience the remainder of the act from late seats, and return to your ticketed seat at intermission.
 For late-comers, this may mean that you are seated in designated late seats until intermission.
 With blackouts between scenes, and production personnel as well as singers moving through the house in many instances, it is not safe to allow re-entry or late admittance to your regular ticketed seat.
 You may also be directed to watch the performance from a booth on the Orchestra level, if you are trying to reenter the theatre during the end of an act, or during an unsafe time in the activity of the production.

 In the Gregory K. and Mary Chomenko Hinckley Studio Theatre at Portland Opera’s Hampton Opera Center, late seating and re-entry is a matter of safety, and can cause major disruptions.
-You may be directed by the House Manager to enter the vestibule and take a seat in designated late seating areas just inside of the theatre, or you may be directed to watch the remainder of the act on a monitor in the music studio adjacent to the theatre.
+You may be directed by the House Manager to watch the remainder of the act on a monitor in the music studio adjacent to the theatre.
 Our team understands how frustrating this can be, but for your own safety, as well as the safety of production company members, singers, and other patrons, re-entry and late admittance will not always be possible.

 In each venue, please respect the instructions of our House Management and admissions staff team, and share any complaints or concerns with our Patron Services team by emailing firstname.lastname@example.org.